hkmoon/vtkJavaDesigner/README.md

 Requirements
 ---------------
-VTK native libraries should be installed on the computer.
+VTK native libraries and wrappers should be installed on the computer.

 Under the system environment setting, add the vtk library path to LD_LIBRARY_PATH or DYLD_LIBRARY_PATH(for Mac OSX).